Dev-rj08/Blockchain_Counterfeit-Product-detection/README.md

 Solidity is optimized for the Ethereum Virtual Machine (EVM), which is a critical component of the Ethereum network.
 EVM compatibility ensures that Solidity contracts can be executed securely and consistently on the Ethereum blockchain.

+## Objetives
+- Product validity Assurance: By using blockchain to confirm the origin and validity of products, you can be sure that only genuine goods reach the market.
+- Consumer Protection: Protecting consumers from buying fake or counterfeit goods can increase their sense of security and confidence in the goods they are buying.
+- Brand Integrity: By actively preventing fake products from entering the market under a brand's name, you can safeguard the reputation and integrity of the company.
+- Supply Chain Transparency: By compiling a static record of each item's passage through the supply chain, you can increase supply chain transparency.
+- Quick Verification: Give customers the option to rapidly confirm the legitimacy of a product by looking for QR codes or other user-friendly techniques.
+- Reduction of Fraud: Reduce the use of counterfeit goods in fraud, and shield customers and businesses from exploitation.
+- Legal Protection: In the event of disagreements or legal actions involving fake goods, give firms legal protection.

 ## Applications

 A fully functional application of fake product identification can effectively reduce the threshold of anti-counterfeit branded products and provide industries with limited funds and a more straightforward approach to provide consumers with confidence and reassurance that they do not buy fake goods, which is unacceptable.
 All in all, this application based on blockchain technology could prove to be a lifesaver saver for companies and provide a new trading, ordering, and purchasing system that is more secure and friendly.
 The future operation of the system can be proof of the simplicity of the code, which can indirectly increase the trust of consumers in decentralized applications